 The basic concept is very simple and transparent: we have three type of basic energies which have different manifestations in the four realms (Alchemical stages, respectively Kabbalistic worlds).

 Although I love theories and sophisticated philosophical analyses, I am aware that people are more interested in practical aspects.
-A theory without immediate practical application, it’s a dead and sterile theory.
+A theory without immediate practical application, it is a dead and sterile theory.

 Theory and practice are complementary.
 Can’t have one without the other.
-Just like, you can’t practice if your theoretical preparation is not strong enough.
+Just like, you cannot practice if your theoretical preparation is not strong enough.

 So, for this spread, I will introduce you to the Alchemical formula and its practical use in a Tarot reading.

-For further Kabbalistical study and clarifications, I warmly recommend the works of Dr. Michael Laitman.
+For further Kabbalistic study and clarifications, I warmly recommend the works of Dr Michael Laitman.

-As method of self-development – enlightenment if you prefer -, Gurdjieff proposed the ‘self-observation’.
+As a method of self-development – enlightenment if you prefer -, Gurdjieff proposed the ‘self-observation’.

 I think ‘self-observation’ is not possible without a powerful tool such as the Tarot deck.